sunfounder/thales_kit/docs/source/table_lamp_arduino.rst

 Table Lamp
 ============

-In the previous lessons, we have used the digital input on the Pico.
+In the previous projects, we have used the digital input on the Pico.
 For example, a button can change the pin from low level (off) to high level (on).
 This is a binary working state.

 However, Pico can receive another type of input signal: analog input.